 Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 The Handling Funds of Others Booklet was originally drafted by Robert H. Davis, Jr., Esq.
 (Harrisburg), Chair, Samuel D. Miller, III, Esq.
 (Norristown), and Edwin R. Frownfelter, Esq.
 (Lemoyne), with assistance from Elyse E. Rogers, Esq., and Brian L. Megary, then a student at the Dickinson School of Law (Carlisle).
-It has been updated by Todd F. Truntz, Esquire and Elyse E. Rogers, Esquire, of the firm of Saidis, Sullivan & Rogers (Lemoyne).
+It has been updated by Todd F. Truntz, Esquire and Elyse E. Rogers, Esquire, of the firm of Saidis, Sullivan & Rogers (Lemoyne) as well as IOLTA Board staff.
 The Board also drew upon portions of the pamphlet Other People’s Money: Procedures and Pitfalls in Handling Client Funds (Michael Garrett, drafter) published by the Committee on Professional Discipline of the Association of the Bar of the City of New York.

 One of the most common reasons for the imposition of serious discipline against a lawyer is the lawyer’s failure to handle fiduciary funds properly.
 Safeguarding money held for clients and others is of such importance that all lawyers are required to certify compliance with the provisions of Rule 1.15 of the Rules of Professional Conduct (R.P.C.
 1.15) as a part of the annual licensing process with the Disciplinary Board of the Supreme Court of Pennsylvania.
 Recent concerns about the safety of funds entrusted to attorneys by the public have prompted significant changes to the Rules of Professional Conduct and the Rules of Disciplinary Enforcement.
 These changes impose a heightened vigilance upon attorneys through strict rules on how attorneys maintain client funds, as well as increased accountability through additional recordkeeping and reporting requirements.